Shippable/docs/sources/platform/tutorial/runtime/custom-nodes.md

 However, some organizations have very specific security requirements that do not allow them to run builds on hosted infrastructure.
 Others want to avoid the node spin-up time for every job.

 To address these types of scenarios, we offer **Custom Nodes**.
 This lets you run builds on your own infrastructure, so you can attach your machines to your Shippable subscription and all your builds are routed to those machines.
+Your custom nodes can be anywhere, such as in your Amazon EC2 VPN, Google Cloud, Linode, or Digital Ocean, or even in your datacenter behind a firewall.
+The greatest thing about Custom Nodes is that you do not need to open any incoming ports since the Shippable SaaS service never initiates a connection with your nodes.

 This is a powerful hybrid approach that gives you the benefit of using a SaaS service for CI orchestration, while still giving you full control over the infrastructure and security of your build machines.